Ship Tracking Using AIS Signals

-This example shows you how to track ships by processing Automatic Identification System (AIS) signals using MATLAB® and Communications Toolbox™.
-You can either use captured signals or receive signals in real time using the RTL-SDR Radio.
-The example can show the tracked ships on a map, if you have the Mapping Toolbox™.
+This example shows how to track ships by processing automatic identification system (AIS) signals.
+You can use captured signals or receive signals in real time using an RTL-SDR radio, an ADALM-PLUTO radio or a USRP™ Radio.
+You can also show the tracked ships on a map using the Mapping Toolbox™.

-To run this example using captured signals, you need the following software:
+To run this example using captured signals, you need the Communications Toolbox™.

-To receive signals in real time, you also need an RTL-SDR radio and the corresponding support package Add-On:
+To receive signals in real time, you also need one of these SDR devices and the corresponding support package Add-On:

 For a full list of Communications Toolbox supported SDR platforms, refer to Supported Hardware section of Software Defined Radio (SDR) discovery page.

-In marine transportation, vessel traffic services use AIS as a component of the overall marine traffic monitoring system.
-AIS performs the following functions:
+In marine transportation, vessel traffic services use AIS as a component of the marine traffic monitoring system.
+AIS performs these functions:

 Transmit vessel identifier, position, course, and speed.